Baju Kurung: History

-A group of women dressed in indigenous clothing Baju Kurung and songket from Batipuh near Padang Panjang highlands of West Sumatra (Indonesia), circa 1895.

 According to the Chinese script, the Malay community, both men and women in the 13th century only wore a covering of the lower body.
 During its development, Malay women wear a sarong with a "kemben" pattern, that is, wrapping the sarong around the chest.
 Pants also began to be worn in the "Aceh Scissors" style, namely pants that were just below the knee.

 But then trade brought with it foreign cultural influences.
 Goods from China, India, and the Middle East also arrived.
 Apart from trade, this also exposes the Malay community to the way the foreigner dresses.
 Malays also adopted Islam as their religion, and this affected the way they dressed because in this new religion there was an obligation to cover up the awrat of both women and men.

 In Malaysia, baju kurung is one of the oldest Malay clothing styles.
 The person who popularized it was Tun Hassan Temenggong, son of Bendahara Seri Maharaja Tun Mutahir, in the 15th century Malacca Sultanate.
 Malacca was enjoying its golden era during this period until the Portuguese conquered Malacca in 1511.
 It was one of the strongest sultanates in the Malay Archipelago and was a center of entrepot trade, with traders from China, India, and the Middle East.

 According to the Malay annals, Sultan Mansur Shah, the sixth Malaccan ruler, banned Malay women from wearing only a sarong from the bust downwards.
 With the guides from Tun Hassan Temenggong, the traditional Baju Melayu and Baju Kurung were born, adopting different elements from China, India, and the Middle East.
 The style of clothing then remained largely unchanged over the next three and a half centuries.

 Another version of Baju Kurung emerged in its successor state, Johor-Riau sultanate.
 The earlier Baju Kurung was longer and looser.
 This new style of Baju Kurung is known as Baju Kurung Teluk Belanga, named after the capital of the sultanate during that time, Telok Blangah in modern-day Singapore.
 It was popularised by Sultan Abu Bakar of Johor in the late 19th century and continue to "not only survived but prospered" in modern Malaysia, pointing to its popularity during the Islamisation of Malaysia in the 1970s and 1980s.